IBM wants to be easier to work with channel partners

 “We’re starting to get really good reactions from our partners around our partner portal, specifically with how we’ve consolidated 45 tools into one tool as to how our partners can interact with IBM, with the IBM one deal registration process.”

-Woolley also pointed to IBM increasing its brand specialist and technical specialist resources by 50 percent and 35 percent, respectively, as part of the company’s new go-to-market model.
+Woolley also pointed to IBM doubling its brand specialist resources and increasing its technical specialist resources by 35 percent as part of the company’s new go-to-market model.

 As for the company becoming more essential to partners, IBM wants to help them engage earlier in the sales cycle, and then support them in deploying IBM’s platform and landing the technology once the partners have transacted.
 The company will also look to support partner marketing and demand generation, through a plan to simplify the process and provide more opportunities for partners.

-Woolley was named IBM’s first ever general manager for ecosystem in January this year after close to two years as CEO Arvind Krishna’s chief of staff, with the newly created role to lead its now combined channel, ISV and technology partnerships.
+Woolley was named IBM’s general manager for ecosystem in January this year after close to two years as CEO Arvind Krishna’s chief of staff, with the newly created role to lead its now combined channel, ISV and technology partnerships.

 Woolley said her previous role allowed her to be involved in defining Krishna’s CEO agenda and his strategic priorities, including the spin-off of services unit Kyndryl and defining IBM’s growth plan, and also witnessing how critical the channel ecosystem was to the company.